 - Mycoplasma pneumonia

-The symptoms of acute bronchitis typically start to fade within one to two weeks after onset, with the exception of coughing, which may continue for several weeks.
+While most of these symptoms usually start to fade within 1 to 2 weeks after onset, your coughing may continue for several weeks.

 - trouble breathing